saolang/saolang/README.md

 # Feature

+core

+* ASM built-in support

+art

 * bootstrap - self-hosting
-* keep tiny - size does matter
+* keyword-less - there is no (natual language) keywords
 * FFI/DL - dynamically load libraries
 * import/export - file is module when compile
-* keyword-less - there is no (natual language) keywords
+* keep tiny - size does matter
-* elegant - no mearning if not
+* keep elegant - meaningless if not so

 inline+

 * JSON/BSON built-in support
-* ASM built-in support
 * hardware abstracted binary codes + vm interpretor
+* more inline support via sao-plugin, such as RegExp

 future

-* learn from golang for the threading/coroutine
+* from golang for the threading/coroutine
-* sao-vm
+* sao-vm like qemu